Appeals

 Administrative citation appeal

-A City official can issue a citation for violations of:
+A City official can give a citation for violations of:

 • The Minneapolis Code of Ordinances